 The Early Childhood and Education Transfer Pathway provides a solid foundation for students who wish to complete a bachelor's degree in elementary or early childhood education.
 Courses in the 60-credit AS degree focus on children from birth through age 8 and include onsite experience and instruction in behavior guidance, children with special needs, and the development of environments and curriculum for infant/toddler, preschool-age and primary school-aid children.

-Observations and internships are a valuable part of M State's program, which is offered on the Detroit Lakes campus.
+Observations and internships are a valuable part of M State's program, which is offered on the Fergus Falls campus.
 These hands-on learning experiences are offered at many off-site early childhood programs such as Head Start, licensed family child care, preschools, infant/toddler care and school-age care.
 There are also opportunities to complete some lab work in our on-campus child care facility.

 The program meets the educational requirements for assistant teacher and paraprofessional in an educational setting, assistant teacher and teacher in a child care setting and/or family child care provider, and group family child care provider.

 The Early Childhood Transfer Pathway prepare students for a wide range of positions, which can include: